|

 is powered by Hispano-Suiza HS-110 multi-fuel diesel engine,

-developing 720 horsepower.
-It is fitted with a deep wading kit and
+transmission.
+The tank is fitted with a deep wading kit and

 can ford water obstacles up to 4 meters deep.